ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 Enable search code from StdIn.

 Use this if you need to take code stream from standard input.
-If the environment variable `AST_GREP_NO_STDIN` exist, ast-grep will disable StdIn mode.

 ## Output Options